deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_1/result_edc_vc.md

 - The test is executed in an Ubuntu environment using IntelliJ.

 #### Tested quality metric and method
-The test quality is based on the metric defined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).\
-For current phase (phase 1), the test focuses on the Functional suitability quality metric.

-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

 #### Expected output
 The test aims to determine whether a native online user experience (U/X) is available and evaluate individual search features.